foxihd/hugo-et-hd/README.md

 the rendered website is pretty clean, printable and NoScript-friendly.
 Hugo ET-HD is designed to be served with minimal power requirements as sustainability act.

-> By using Hugo ET-HD you are responsible to plant one tree at minimum for every 10.000 page views per year. (source: [Website Carbon](https://www.websitecarbon.com/website/ethd-foxx-ink-id/))
+> By using Hugo ET-HD you are responsible to plant one tree at minimum, for every 10.000 monthly page views. (source: [Website Carbon](https://www.websitecarbon.com/website/ethd-foxx-ink-id/))

 ## The Origin